This post may contain affiliate links.

 • Heat oven to 400ºF (204ºC) with rack set in lowest position.
 Bake shell 25 minutes, pressing down on foil with an oven mitt to flatten if it puffs.
 Remove foil and continue to bake shell just until it begins to color, about 10 minutes.

-Crumble Topping
+Crumb Topping

 Filling

-• Place 3 cups and blueberries and 2 tablespoons lemon juice in medium saucepan.
+• Place 3½ cups blueberries and 2 tablespoons lemon juice in medium saucepan.
 Cook over medium heat, stirring and mashing occasionally with potato masher, until half of blueberries are broken down and mixture measures 1½–1 ¾ cups, about 10 minutes.
 Off heat, stir in 2 teaspoons lemon zest and ¼ teaspoon salt; let cool.

-• Transfer blueberry mixture to warm crust.
+• Transfer blueberry mixture to warm pie crust.

 • Pinch crumble topping into ½-inch pieces and sprinkle evenly over filling.